stanbaek/ece387/docs/Labs/Lab5_TurtleBot.md

     ```

     ```{warning}
-    If you run `ros2 run teleop_twist_keyboard teleop_twist_keyboard`, the minimum linear x speed of the `cmd_vel` published by the `teleop_twist_keyboard` node is 0.5 which is greater than the maximum speed of TurtleBot3 and so TurtleBot2 will ignore the topic.
+    If you run `ros2 run teleop_twist_keyboard teleop_twist_keyboard`, the minimum linear x speed of the `cmd_vel` published by the `teleop_twist_keyboard` node is 0.5 m/s which is greater than the maximum speed of TurtleBot3 and so TurtleBot2 will ignore the topic.
     ```

 1. Before we get too excited and drive the Turtlebot3 off a cliff, observe how the nodes communicate using the **rqt_graph** tool in a new terminal (if you still have the previous rqt_graph running, you can hit the refresh button in the top left corner).

-1. Select the terminal that has the **teleop_twist_keyboard** node running and observe the instructions for sending `Twist` messages.
-These are the same as when driving the simulated Turtlebot3.

-1. The Turtlebot3 operates best with a linear velocity between 0.2 m/s and 0.5 m/s.
+1. The Turtlebot3 operates best with a linear velocity between 0.1 m/s and 0.2 m/s.
 It turns best with an angular velocity between 0.5 rad/s and 1.5 rad/s.
 Drive the TurtleBot3 using these parameters.

 ## ROS

 In labs throughout this course we will request information about the topics, nodes, and messages within your system.
-Accomplish the following in a new terminal on your Master (you can ignore all nodes/topics that result from **roscore**).
+Accomplish the following in a new terminal on your Master.

 1. List all running nodes.

-1. Determine what topics the nodes subscribe and publish to (repeat for each node).

 1. Display running nodes and communication between them.